neilbags/OPNSense-Cyberoam-CR15ing/README.md

 ![20210826_110914](https://user-images.githubusercontent.com/2738833/130890603-eb123945-233d-42b3-b588-2785cc6381ee.jpg)

-There is also a 4-pin power connector next to the SATA port:
+There is also a 4-pin power connector next to the SATA port.
+The pinout is 12v-GND-GND-5v.
+I had no trouble powering a 2.5" SSD or hard drive from the 5v rail.

 ![20210826_110806](https://user-images.githubusercontent.com/2738833/130891172-b883aa17-70d8-4aec-9ab1-66031dbd39ff.jpg)

-The pinout appears to be 12v-GND-GND-5v.
-I had no trouble powering a 2.5" SSD or hard drive from the 5v rail.

 Fire up your favorite console software (I'm using minicom) and set the baud rate to 9600.
 You'll see a prompt where you've got about a second to press DEL to get into the BIOS.